ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-legend/index.md

 If the legend is `horizontal`, the legend items are arranged using the minimum possible number of rows.
 If the legend is not wide enough, the items are divided into more rows until everything fits.

 By default, when the legend is positioned to the `'bottom'` or `'top'` of a chart, it is rendered in a `horizontal` orientation.
-The number of rows in a `horizontal` legend increases as the width of a chart shrinks, as less legend items can be placed in a given row.
+The number of rows in a `horizontal` legend increases as the width of a chart shrinks, as fewer legend items can be placed in a given row.

 ### Example: Horizontal Legend Layout